 Functionality Description Global network management Enables central management by using a regional manager to monitor each site and a global manager to control the regional managers.
 A global manager can be used to manage a maximum of 65,000 nodes.
-IPv6 network management Enables efficient and unified management of next-generation networks and existing networks, because NNMi Advanced can manage IPv6 and IPv4 networks at the same time.
-VMware ESX server management Enables automatic identification of ESX hosts and virtual machines in the same way as automatic identification of routers and switches, and enables you to manage inventory information in a list.
-Link aggregation management Automatically recognizes aggregated link configurations.
+NNMi IPv6 Management Feature Enables efficient and unified management of next-generation networks and existing networks, because NNMi Advanced can manage IPv6 and IPv4 networks at the same time.
+Discover and monitor VMware hypervisor- based virtual networks Enables automatic identification of ESX hosts and virtual machines in the same way as automatic identification of routers and switches, and enables you to manage inventory information in a list.
+Discovering link aggregation Automatically recognizes aggregated link configurations.
 In maps, aggregated links are displayed as thick lines.
-Redundant router management Automatically recognizes the configuration of a redundant router group.
+Router Redundancy Group Automatically recognizes the configuration of a redundant router group.
 In addition, this functionality enables you to monitor whether a router group routes packets appropriately.